hasura/graphql-engine/docs/graphql/core/hasura-cli/hasura_migrate_apply.rst

-      --skip-execution   skip executing the migration action, but mark them as applied --type string      type of migration (up, down) to be used with version flag (default "up") --dry-run          print the names of migrations which are going to be applied -h, --help             help for apply
+      --skip-execution   skip executing the migration action, but mark them as applied --type string      type of migration (up, down) to be used with version flag (default "up") --dry-run          print the names of migrations which are going to be applied --all-databases    set this flag to attempt to apply migrations on all databases present on server -h, --help             help for apply

 Options inherited from parent commands